 The first thing you need to do is get medical care.
 The earlier you get diagnosed, immobilized, and start with your prescribed course of treatment, the better your chance at a positive outcome and successful recovery.
 See a doctor even if you feel fine.
 Your injury may still be severe even if you have not yet developed symptoms.

-Once you have stabilized your condition and have started treatment, find a seasoned and knowledgeable whiplash accident attorney.
+Once you have stabilized your condition and have started treatment, find a seasoned and knowledgeable car accident whiplash attorney.
 You will need an advocate to help you recover the money you need to pay your bills and move forward.
 Whiplash cases can be complicated and require careful timing, particularly because symptoms are sometimes delayed.

-The Yates Firm has lawyers experienced with whiplash injuries and knows how to build your best case.
+The Yates Firm has personal injury lawyers experienced with whiplash injuries and knows how to build your best case.
 Contact us today at 843-692-3237 or contact us online to schedule a free consultation so our experienced attorneys can help you pursue justice and help.